 Either way, just go in knowing you’ll be paying the car rental company with any fuel left in the car when it’s returned simply for the convenience, not the cost.

 So how can you avoid these situations?
 I fill up our rental car the day before we’re going home when I see a good price for gas.
 This way I’m already on full and only would need to put in whatever gas I use on that last day driving around and to the airport.
-When I get directions to the airport, I look for gas stations on my route and will try to be within 2-3 miles of the airport so I don’t use too much gas after filling up.
-If you have an app on your phone that tells you the price of gas at those stations, like Google Maps or Waze, it’s even better as then you can avoid places that try to rip you off.
+When I use my phone to get directions to the airport, I search for gas stations on my route.
+I try to find one within 2-3 miles of the airport so I don’t use too much gas after filling up.
+If you have an app on your phone that tells you the price of gas at those stations, like Google Maps or Waze, you can also avoid places that try to rip you off.